Borgundøya

-Borgundøya or Borgundøy is an island in Kvinnherad municipality in Vestland county, Norway.
+Borgundøya or Borgundo is an island in Kvinnherad Municipality in Vestland county, Norway.
 The 11.4 km2 island lies in the Hardangerfjorden, immediately south of the island of Fjelbergøya.
-The island has about 79 residents (in 2017), with about four larger village areas spread out around the island.
+The island has about 55 residents (in 2024), with about four larger village areas spread out around the island.
 The island is dominated by the 462 m tall mountain Borgundnuten.

 Borgundøya is only accessible by sea, either using ferries or personal boats.
-There are regular ferry routes from Borgundøya-Fjelbergøya-Halsnøy-Utbjoa, connecting several islands to the mainland in Vindafjord at Utbjoa.
+There are regular ferry routes from Borgundøya-Fjelbergøya-Halsnøya-Utbjoa, connecting several islands to the mainland at Utbjoa in Vindafjord Municipality.